 - moderate pain medicine, such as codeine

-- strong pain medicine known as opioids, such as morphine, oxycodone and fentanyl.
+- strong pain medicine, such as the opioids morphine, hydromorphone, oxycodone and fentanyl.

 You may also be given other types of medicine to take with the main pain medicine.
 These could include antidepressants and anticonvulsants for nerve pain; anti-anxiety drugs for muscle spasms; or local anaesthetics for nerve pain.

-If the pain is hard to manage, a pain specialist may consider a nerve block.
+If the pain is hard to control, a pain specialist may consider a nerve block.
 The type of nerve block you are offered will vary depending on the type of cancer you have.
 Delivering the pain medicine directly into the nerves in the spine via a tube (epidural) usually provides short-term relief.
 If longer-term pain control is needed, the epidural can be connected to a pump.